starburst997/apple-code-sign/README.md

 ## Initialize fastlane match

-Go into the **Actions** tab of your project's github repository and run the action **"Apple One-Time Setup (Session Token)"**
+Go into the **Actions** tab of your project's github repository and run the action **Apple One-Time Setup (Session Token)**

-Notice that your match repository will now be populated with the certificates and profiles for your app.
+Notice that your match repository will now be populated with the certificates and profiles for your app, it will also save the deploy key as a secret inside your repo.

+In the future (in a year), you might want to run **Generate Apple Certs (API Key)** to renew any expired certificates.
+The **Generate Apple Certs (Session Token)** can be called again for the **Developer ID Application** (in 5 year).

 ## Build and Distribute App

-Now you can manually run the action **"Build iOS"** and **"Build Mac"** to build your app and have it uploaded to Testflight.
+Now you can manually run the action **Build iOS** and **Build Mac** to build your app and have it uploaded to Testflight.
 If you're satisfied with your builds, you can then use those to publish on the AppStore inside App Store Connect.